padj/padj/README.md

 ### Interests 👀

  » Heuristic optimisation techniques and their application to health.
- » Simulation (individual-level) models for health economic modelling and public health impact, particularly obesity and diabetes.
+ » Health economic evaluations in R, particularly simulation (individual-level) models for obesity and diabetes.